Amrutha Suresh: Early life

-Amrutha was born on 2 August 1990 to musician P. R. Suresh and Laila.
-Her father Suresh is a Hindu and mother Laila is a Christian.
-She has a sister, singer-composer Abhirami Suresh, who is five years younger.
+Amrutha was born in Kochi, Kerala, to musician P. R. Suresh and Laila.
+Her mother, who was born as a Roman Catholic, converted to Hinduism upon her marriage.
+She has a sister, singer and composer Abhirami Suresh, who is five years younger.
 They are from Edappally, Kochi.

 Living in a family (paternal) of musicians inspired her to pursue music from a young age.
 Amrutha started singing at age three; Celine Dion and Michael Jackson are the singers who influenced her to become a singer.

-Amrutha was a topper at schools.
+Amrutha was a topper at school.
 Even though, she dropped 12th standard for contesting in the reality television singing competition Idea Star Singer, later she completed the course in private.
 She then took graduation in Bachelor of Business Administration (BBA) and post-graduation in Master of Business Administration (MBA), and also holds degrees in Carnatic music and Hindustani classical music.